Airfix 1/24 Peugeot 905 review

 Decals

-Aftermarket decals are limited to two suppliers:
+Aftermarket decals are provided by four suppliers:

 Modeling links